Presidents Above Party: The First American Presidency, 1789–1829

 What’s wrong?
 What’s causing this unusually strong sense of political crisis?
 The critics see a number of different problems, but nearly all of them believe that one major source of our present troubles lies in what is happening to the political parties.
 If institutions have weakened, political leadership is stymied, and power is more dispersed, it is because our political parties are not performing their proper functions.

 The party may not yet be over, as David Broder warned more than a decade ago, but it does seem to be petering out.
-The titles of recent books by political scientists indicate as much.
-Political parties, critics say, are losing the loyalty and respect of the American people and the capacity to organize and control our politics.
+The titles of recent books by political scientists indicate as much.3 Political parties, critics say, are losing the loyalty and respect of the American people and the capacity to organize and control our politics.
 Less and less do voters identify themselves as members of one party or another.
 The independence and volatility of voters have greatly increased; the proportion of voters splitting tickets has nearly doubled in the past thirty years.
-The decline of the parties has meant a decline of their role as brokers, so that …
+The decline of the parties has meant a decline of their role as brokers, so that the great numbers of special interests that…